Developer – Vivid Image

 Publisher – Ubisoft

-After the release of Super Mario Kart, kart-racing games were being developed left, right and centre; one of many company standards and innovations that Nintendo pioneered at the time.
+After the release of Super Mario Kart, kart-racing games were being developed left, right, and center; one of many company standards and innovations that Nintendo pioneered at the time.
 Street Racer, to me, was undoubtedly the closest competitor to Super Mario Kart, as there was more depth in gameplay than the likes of Apogee Software’s Wacky Wheels and Sonic Drift for the Game Gear, for example.
 One thing that I must point out, however, is that it heavily depends on which system the game is being played on, as many of them differ greatly.
 Personally, I would recommend either the Super Nintendo or Sega Mega Drive port over any of the others, as the PlayStation and Sega Saturn ports, for example, was heavily dubbed down in terms of gameplay and nowhere near as enjoyable as a result.

 Graphics – 7.5/10